Kong/kong/README.md

 # Wait up to 1 minute for the background process to finish
 $ curl https://mydomain.com -k

-# OR create from Admin API with version >= 0.2.4
+# OR create from Admin API synchronously with version >= 0.2.4
 # User can also use this endpoint to force "renew" a certificate
 $ curl http://localhost:8001/acme -d host=mydomain.com

-# Furthermore, it's possible to run sanity test on your Kong setup
+# Furthermore, it's possible to run a sanity test on your Kong setup
 # before creating any certificate
 $ curl http://localhost:8001/acme -d host=mydomain.com -d test_http_challenge_flow=true